-The results of this scenario analysis indicate that a carbon-free alternative in the transportation sector could mitigate consumption losses associated with the introduction of a carbon stabilization policy in both the U.S. and Europe.
-When the cost of hydrogen transportation is prohibitive, the introduction of a carbon policy results in consumption losses of 0.4 per cent and 3.2 per cent in the U.S. and Europe respectively, compared to the expected 2100 consumption levels in the no climate policy case.
-However, if hydrogen transportation is available at the time the policy takes effect, these losses are reduced to only 0.3 per cent and 0.9 per cent in the U.S. and Europe respectively.
-We also found out that even in the absence of a policy to limit emissions, the availability of a reasonably priced low carbon alternative enables modest increases in consumption, as prices of gasoline rise more in the no hydrogen scenarios, suggesting that the availability of hydrogen or another alternative could have sizeable welfare benefits.
+The results of this scenario analysis indicate that a carbon-free alternative in the transportation sector could mitigate consumption losses associated with the introduction of a carbon stabilisation policy in both the USA and Europe.
+When the cost of hydrogen transportation is prohibitive, the introduction of a carbon policy results in consumption losses of 0.4 per cent and 3.2 per cent in the USA and Europe, respectively, compared to the expected 2100 consumption levels in the no-climate policy case.
+However, if hydrogen transportation is available at the time the policy takes effect, these losses are reduced to only 0.3 per cent and 0.9 per cent in the USA and Europe, respectively.
+We also found out that even in the absence of a policy to limit emissions, the availability of a reasonably priced lowcarbon alternative enables modest increases in consumption relative to the Baseline, as prices of gasoline rise more in the No Hydrogen scenarios, suggesting that the availability of hydrogen or another alternative could have welfare benefits even without considering the potential benefits of reducing emissions.